Amisha2912/Multi-Search-Engine/readme.md

 ---

 Thank you for checking out the Multi-Search Engine Interface project!
-We hope this tool enhances your search experience and provides you with valuable information from various sources.
+I hope this tool enhances your search experience and provides you with valuable information from various sources.
 Happy searching! 🌟